-Twelve young Victorians, aged between eight and 13, were named Junior Triple Zero Heroes by the Emergency Services Telecommunications Authority (ESTA), for calling triple zero.
+A total of 21 young Victorians aged between five and 13 have been be named Junior Triple Zero Heroes for 2021 by the Emergency Services Telecommunications Authority (ESTA), for calling triple zero.

-The young heroes, who were nominated by the ESTA operators who took their call, were congratulated for their bravery and clear thinking in emergencies.
+The young heroes are nominated by the ESTA operators who took their call.
+The awards, which are in their seventeenth year, recognise young people for their bravery and clear thinking in emergencies.

-Due to Covid-19 restrictions, this is the first time in 15 years that the Junior Triple Zero Hero Awards weren't announced in a formal ceremony.
-The young heroes have received their medals and certificate in the mail.
+Due to Covid-19 limitations, the Junior Triple Zero Hero Awards won’t be presented in a formal ceremony.
+Instead, the young heroes have received their medal and certificate in the mail.

 This year’s heroes include:

-• 13-year-old Jake, who called triple zero when his mum had a seizure.
-Jake followed the call-taker’s instructions and conducted a breathing test on his mum, all while looking after his younger siblings.
+• Seven-year-old Archer, from Surrey Hills, who called triple zero when his diabetic mum fell unconscious.
+Archer followed the call-taker’s instructions, helped to open his mum’s airway and conducted a breathing test on her.